 How do you create happy clients (who continue to secure your services and refer their friends and family to you) when you’re repeatedly the bearer of restriction and refinement—possibly deemed as ‘bad news’?

-How can you be there for your clients, and be their advocate, when they’re asking you for their buy-in on choices that you know don’t serve them?
+How can you be there for your clients, and be their advocate, when they’re asking you for your buy-in on choices that you know don’t serve them?

 This is a GREAT question!